 - Use one release form for all images; list them on the same form.

 - Scan or take a picture of the signed form.
 If the release form is missing the prints will not be entered.

 Now you are ready to send the images and the form to us:

-- Send your images and the form by dropbox (free account here: https://db.tt/ItIGDrgM), or another transfer service you have.
+- Send it all by Dropbox (free account), WeTransfer or another file transfer service.
 Send only the link to to email@example.com.
 PLEASE DO NOT EMAIL files, they end up in the spam box, get blocked or lost.